Definition

 Can you play Hand and Foot with three players?

-How much is a red 3 worth in Hand and Foot?
+How much is a red 3 worth?

-In Hand and Foot, the red (♦♥) 3 is worth five points when calculating the starting point value during the “in the game” phase.
+The red (♦♥) 3 is worth five points when calculating the starting point value during the “in the game” phase.

 How many points do you need to win?